 Here are 10 questions that we get asked a lot:

-We do not consider ourselves a thrift or resell/wholesale shop.
+We don't consider ourselves a thrift or resell/wholesale shop.

-Thrift shops, resell/wholesale shops sell a wide range of new, used and vintage items, usually at very cheap price points.
+Thrift shops, resell/wholesale shops sell a wide range of new, used, vintage items, usually at inexpensive price points.

 We sell authentic vintage clothing: both online and in-store.
 We hand-pick each piece with the consumer: the 'end-user' in mind as our customer base.